OxfordRSE/How-to-write-better-research-code-NTD-Technical-Meeting-2021/slides/slides.md

 *Code smells* are recognised patterns of code likely to hinder understanding and make it hard to work with.

-Code smells are actually named (Fowler, 2000):
+Code smells are actually named (Fowler, 2000).

--   Long Parameter List
--   Duplicated Code
--   Global Data

 ## Which one of these is not a real code smell?

+* Long Parameter List
+* Duplicated Code
+* Global Data
-* Large class
+* Large Class
-* Feature envy
+* Feature Envy
-* Inappropriate intimacy
+* Inappropriate Intimacy
-* Angry quiche
+* Angry Lovers
 * Freeloader
-* Refused bequest
+* Refused Bequest

-# Example 1: A long parameter list

 ## Why learn how to smell?

 Code smells have well-defined remedies.

 Learning to classify code as whiffing of a particular odour means you can apply these.

+# Example 1: A long parameter list

 # In-code documentation and style guides